 If your risk of ruin is above 5%, you're gambling, not investing.
 Professional bettors target risk of ruin under 1%.
 They survive downswings that would destroy recreational bettors because their unit sizing protects them.

 Three ways: increase your win rate, decrease your unit size, or both.
+But only one of those is fully within your control.

 You can't control variance.
 You can't will yourself to hit 60% when your true win rate is 54%.
 But you can control how much you bet per game.
 Lower your unit size and your risk of ruin drops exponentially.